jaakkopasanen/AutoEq/results/innerfidelity/sbaf-serious/MrSpeakers Aeon Flow Closed PreProduction/README.md

 -4.7dB` and instead set Global volume in the UI for both channels to **-47**

 ### Peace
-In case of using Peace, click *Import* in Peace GUI and select `MrSpeakers AEON PreProduction ParametricEQ.txt`.
+In case of using Peace, click *Import* in Peace GUI and select `MrSpeakers Aeon Flow Closed PreProduction ParametricEQ.txt`.

 ### Parametric EQs
 In case of using other parametric equalizer, apply preamp of **-5.0dB** and build filters manually with